 - Read about John Greenly who emigrated to Perth, Canada in 1816.

 - See the Greenly Wills section for a view of some copies of original wills including Lady Elizabeth Greenly.

 - Read an amazing 1,000 page book on the Greenlees in America (PDF below).
 Published in 1838 it's a magnificent period piece stuffed full of pictures, personal ancestry and references.
 The book claims a link to the Greenly's of England and throughout the book there are many switches in spelling to Greenly.
-Have a read, it'll take a while, and see what you think?
-Even if the link claimed is somewhat tenuous it's a cracking read.
+Have a read, it'll take a while, and see what you think? it's a cracking read.
 Enjoy it below.

 - My own personal link into this book is on page 531 which describes the following characters from my own tree branch.
 RICHARD GREENLY was bom in 1787 at Leominster, Herefordshire, England;died in 1874; married about 1813, HANNAH BRADFORD, who was bornin 1794 at Bristol, England, died in 1873, daughter of Thomas Bradford.
 Hewas a farmer; Episcopalian.
 Resided at Bristol, England and at Elingsland,near Leominster, England.
 He emigrated to America in 1832.

 - Albert H. Greenly was born in Grand Rapids, Michigan, March 11,1881, the son of Albert H. and May J. Greenly.
 He is famous for his Greenly Collection of material about Abraham Lincoln.
 Click here to read the book.

 - Watch this amazing video of Laurel and Hardy opening the Romney, Hythe and Dymchurch Railway.
 This railway was the work of Henry Greenly - who was there on the day the film was recorded.

 - See which land was owned by Greenly's in Herefordshire